carbon-language/carbon-lang/llvm/docs/TableGen/BackGuide.rst

 This document is a guide to writing a backend for TableGen.
 It is not a complete reference manual, but rather a guide to using the facilities provided by TableGen for the backends.
-For a complete reference to the various data structures and functions involved, see the Doxygen documentation.
+For a complete reference to the various data structures and functions involved, see the primary TableGen header file (``record.h``) and/or the Doxygen documentation.

 This document assumes that you have read the :doc:`TableGen Programmer's Reference <./ProgRef>`, which provides a detailed reference for coding